 Explore app user engagement metrics in detail in a dedicated blog post

-Throughout the lifecycle, you will want to provide your customer with a good share of guidance and promo info.
+Throughout the lifecycle, you will want to provide your customer with a good share of guidance and promotional info.
 The easiest way to streamline your communications is to automate them.

-You can start using Customer Journey at the first breaking point of an app user journey: in the first 24 hours after the app installment.
-This is when three in four users tend to churn because they haven’t seen the value of a new app.
+Start using the tool at the first breaking point of an app user journey: in the first 24 hours after the app install.
+This is when the user retention drops dramatically, as you can see on the steep retention curve graph.

-You can highlight your app’s value and mitigate the day-1 churn with a well-crafted user onboarding.
+You can highlight your app’s value and mitigate the Day 1 churn with well-crafted user onboarding.
 At the end of it, your newcomers should understand your app’s value for their specific needs.

 How do you deliver the most relevant benefits to each of your target groups?